Tomahawkd/tomahawkd.github.io/course/postgraduate/manage.md

 A quantitative risk analysis is a further analysis of the highest priority risks during a which a numerical or quantitative rating is assigned in order to develop a probabilistic analysis of the project.

+The Annualized Rate of Occurrence (ARO) is a business-friendly measure of the probability of occurrence of an event that measures how likely an event is to happen during a year.

+The Annual Loss Expectancy (ALE) is a business-friendly measure of a risk in a quantitative risk assessment approach.
+It is calculated based on the annual rate of occurrence (ARO) and the single loss expectancy (SLE) for each risk.

 <div style="text-align:center">
 <img src="/static/course/postgraduate/manage/quantitativerisk.png"  alt=""/>